Nice3point/RevitToolkit/Readme.md

 Override method **OnStartup()** to execute some tasks when Revit starts.

 Override method **OnShutdown()** to execute some tasks when Revit shuts down.
 You don't have to override this method if you don't plan to use it.

+**ExternalDBApplication** contains the logic for resolving dependencies.
+Now you may not encounter a FileNotFoundException.
+Dependencies are searched in the plugin folder.

+Starting with Revit 2025, ExternalApplication uses **ExternalDBApplication** to isolate dependencies.
+This feature allows plugins to run in a separate, isolated context, ensuring independent operation and preventing conflicts from incompatible library versions

 ### External events